ICPC urges leaders to shun corruption, embrace integrity

 “The challenges we confront may seem daunting, but history has shown that when we stand together with unwavering determination, the seemingly impossible becomes achievable,” he said.

-The convener said that the summit was a testament of commitment to creating a better future.
+The convener said that the summit was a testament to his commitment to creating a better future.

-He said that it will future experts, thought leaders, and change-makers from various fields to engage in meaningful conversations and inspire change.
+He said that it will inspire future experts, thought leaders, and changemakers from various fields to engage in meaningful conversations and inspire change.

 “Throughout this event, we will tackle complex issues, exchange innovative solutions, and forge collaborations that can help us navigate the challenges of our time.